arduino/docs-content/content/learn/09.edge-ai/03.eac3-edge-ai-workflow/content.md

 The learning rate determines how much the model adjusts its internal weights at each training step.
 It is the most important parameter.

-It can be visualized as the size of the steps a person takes when searching for the lowest point of a valley blindfolded.
-Very large steps (at a high rate) cause the person to jump from side to side without reaching the bottom.
-Very small steps (low rate) cause progress to be so slow that they might get stuck in a depression that is not the lowest point.
+It can be visualized as adjusting the hot water knob in a shower.
+If you turn it too much at once (high rate), you go from cold to scalding and back without ever finding the right temperature.
+If you turn it too little (low rate), you wait too long and might settle for a temperature that is not ideal.
 A typical starting value is 0.005.

 #### Number of Epochs